Professor Julie Sanders

 - Li Jun, Sanders J. Shakespeare Going Out Here and Now: Travels in China on the 450th Anniversary.
 In: Susan Bennett, ed.
 The Shakespearean International Yearbook.
 Abingdon; New York: Routledge, 2016, pp.109-128.

 - Sanders J. Adaptation and Appropriation.
 London, UK: Routledge, 2015.

 - Sanders J. 'In the Friars': The Spatial and Cultural Geography of an Indoor Playhouse.
 Cahiers Elisabethains 2015, 88(1), 19-33.

 - Sanders J, Loxley J, Groundwater A. Ben Jonson's Walk to Scotland: An Annotated Edition of the 'Foot Voyage'.
 Cambridge, UK: Cambridge University Press, 2014.

 - Sanders J, Jenkins J, ed.
 Editing, Text, Performance: New Directions in Medieval and Early Modern English Drama.
 Basingstoke, UK: Palgrave, 2014.

-- Grandage S, Sanders J. Shakespeare at a distance.
+- Grandage S, Sanders J. Shakespeare at a Distance.
 In: Carson, C; Kirwan, P, ed.
 Shakespeare and the Digital World.
-Cambridge: Cambridge University Press, 2014, pp.276.
-In Press.
+Cambridge, UK: Cambridge University Press, 2014, pp.276.

 - Sanders J. The Cambridge Introduction to Early Modern Drama, 1576-1642.
 Cambridge, UK: Cambridge Univesity Press, 2014.